The One Function That Can Increase Revenue Growth by 205%

-1) Establish the need.
 The job of your sales reps is to show up on a call (or meeting) knowledgeable, skillful and with the right assets to help prospects buy.
 If there’s any indication that any of these elements are not there, you need to invest in sales enablement now.
 These gaps in efficiency and effectiveness are robbing your company of money.

 You’re never too small to have a sales enablement function.

-2) Set your goals.
 The most important numbers to sales teams are pipeline, revenue, and customer lifetime value.
 However, Matt Heinz, president of Heinz Marketing, argues for a different metric for measuring sales enablement effectiveness: active selling time (expressed as a percent of a rep’s entire day).
 Another significant metric to measure is time to quota (expressed in months or weeks).
 Effective programs can shorten ramp time where new reps are matching quota attainment for the rest of your team months sooner.

-3) Get a lay of the land.
-Once you've made the case, it's time to get a lay of the land.
+Once you’ve made the case, it’s time to get a lay of the land.
 This means surveying your team to better understand rep’s biggest challenges, thus where your biggest opportunity lies.
 Don’t forget to talk to marketing, sales ops, account management, customer success and anyone who directly contributes to the revenue generating activities of your organization.
 You need to talk to the people who are closest to the problem.

-4) Know your buyer.
 In order to empower the sales reps and help them deliver the best experience to your prospects, you must first know them inside and out.
 Beyond knowing their pain points and challenges, you must be able to recognize buying signals and trigger events that are related to that prospect’s problems.

 I feel like I’ve addressed ideal client profiles and buyer personas many times before, which serves to reinforce its importance.
 It’s the cornerstone of scaling highly personalized outbound sales campaigns, establishing an account-based sales development strategy, generating leads en masse, scoring leads, and everything else we talk about regularly at PersistIQ,.